 Moldovan FIU is the national monitoring authority.
 It is in charge of coordinating national AML policies, collecting and processing the reports on suspicious transactions and immediate intervention to prevent money laundering and terrorist financing.
-The other supervisory authorities, the National Bank of Moldova, the National Commission of Financial Market, the P.I.
-"Public Services Agency", the Ministry of Information Technology and Communications, the Ministry of Justice and the Ministry of Finance cooperate with the Moldovan FIU to ensure the compliance of supervised entities and market participants with the AML rules
+The other supervisory authorities are: the National Bank of Moldova, the National Commission of Financial Market, the Notary Chamber, the Bar Association, the Ministry of Finance, the State Chamber for Marking Supervision, and the National Agency of Regulation of Electronic Communications and Information Technology.
+They all shall cooperate with the Moldovan FIU to ensure the compliance of supervised entities and market participants with the AML rules

-Besides banks, and other financial institutions (insurance companies, microfinance and mortgage lending entities, credit cooperatives, credit bureaux, private pensions funds and leasing companies), other reporting entities are: bureaux de change, registry companies, the Single Central Depository, the National Insurers' Bureau, stock exchanges, dealers and brokers, insurance companies, investment funds, gambling organizers, real estate agents, dealers of precious metals and stones, notaries ,attorneys at law and other self-employed professionals (when acting on behalf of clients in connection with any financial and real estate transaction, the opening and management of bank accounts, incorporation and running of legal entities, management, purchase or sale of assets under fiduciary administration), the lessees - legal entities practicing entrepreneurial activity, payment companies, electronic money issuers and postal services providers, auditors and other legal entities or entrepreneurs providing accounting services, , other persons selling assets worth at least 200,000 Moldovan lei (about 10,000 euros) or its equivalent only if the payments are made in cash.
+Besides banks, and other financial institutions (non-banking credit organisations and mortgage lending entities, credit cooperatives, credit bureaux, private pensions funds and leasing companies), other reporting entities are: bureaux de change, registry companies, the Single Central Depository, the National Insurers' Bureau, stock exchanges, dealers and brokers, insurance companies, investment funds, gambling organizers, real estate agents, dealers of precious metals and stones, notaries ,attorneys at law and other self-employed professionals (when acting on behalf of clients in connection with any financial and real estate transaction, the opening and management of bank accounts, incorporation and running of legal entities, management, purchase or sale of assets under fiduciary administration), the lessees - legal entities practicing entrepreneurial activity, payment companies, electronic money issuers and postal services providers, auditors and other legal entities or entrepreneurs providing accounting services, other persons selling assets worth at least 200,000 Moldovan lei (about 10,000 euros) or its equivalent only if the payments are made in cash.
 These entities are legally required to report suspicious transactions to the AML monitoring authority.